30 Ways to Improve School Lunches

 Students will love being able to pick their lunches (or breakfasts) before the bell rings.
 When their meals are waiting for them, it is one less thing to think about during the school day.

 Allowing students to pre-order meals will help keep the lunch line moving swiftly.
-The cafeteria workers will appreciate this because they will know exactly how many of each meal they need to prepare without having a lot of leftover food.
-This keeps down costs, allowing you to improve the quality of the food you serve.
+The cafeteria workers will appreciate this because they will know exactly how many of each meal they must prepare without having much leftover food.
+This keeps costs down, allowing you to improve the quality of the food you serve.

-Menus should list what these students' options are, so they (and their parents) know without having to ask or question the food.
-Educate cafeteria staff on what the differences are, and what is considered to be appropriate for each religion observed by students participating in the lunch program.
+Menus should list these students' options so they (and their parents) know without having to ask or question the food.
+Educate cafeteria staff on the differences and what is considered to be appropriate for each religion observed by students participating in the lunch program.

 Delicious and nutritious meals start in the kitchen with the cafeteria staff.
 Proper training includes certification for food handlers.
 The certification program covers health hazards, proper cooking temperatures, education on cleaning processes and strategies like FIFO.

 While training kitchen staff, take the time to educate them on their allotted budget and prices of the items they are using.
-Encourage them to keep waste to a minimum to keep costs down.
+Encourage them to keep waste to a minimum, helping reduce expenses.

 Be Fun, Be Flexible

-School-Lunch-Debt_featured_imageTo improve your school lunch program, the way forward is to be flexible and not get stuck on serving the same old menu items and following the same old rules and processes.
+School-Lunch-Debt_featured_imageTo improve your school lunch program, be flexible.
+Avoid getting stuck serving the same old menu items and following the same old rules and processes.
 Progressive thinking is effective because we are all going through shifts and changes.
 A school lunch program must shift with us and our needs.

-Another bonus of being flexible and changing regularly is that as food costs fluctuate.
+Another bonus of being flexible and changing regularly is that food costs fluctuate.
 You can move the menu around accordingly to stay on budget.
-Keep the tried-and-true student favorites as a steady option or switch them in and out as a monthly surprise.
+Or keep the tried-and-true student favorites as a steady option or switch them in and out as a monthly surprise.

 And finally, if you’re still wondering how to improve school lunch, make it fun!
 Students should enjoy a break in the cafeteria while they’re getting the best nutrition possible.

-Giving school lunch menus themes makes them more interesting and appealing to students.
+School lunch menus themes make meals more interesting and appealing to students.
 Run contests for students to name menu items and create menu art.
 Tie in the themes with events happening at the school to unite learning and lunch.

 Take students' taste buds on a trip around the world with stops in different countries for international cuisines.
 You can also stay within U.S. borders and make each state's most popular sandwich.